Defund Facial Recognition

 In 2015, facial-recognition technology was used to track and arrest Baltimore protesters reacting to the police murder of Freddie Gray, the young Black man who died in police custody from spinal injuries for which no one was held responsible.
 In the past few weeks, Homeland Security has spied on protesters in 15 cities using drone surveillance, while police body cameras equipped with facial-recognition technology have captured images of protesters.
 The comedian John Oliver has raised concerns that unchecked facial recognition is now one of policing’s most powerful tools.

-Rooted in discredited pseudoscience and racist eugenics theories that claim to use facial structure and head shape to assess mental capacity and character, automated facial-recognition software uses artificial intelligence, machine learning, and other forms of modern computing to capture the details of people’s faces and compare that information to existing photo databases with the goal of identifying, verifying, categorizing and locating people.
+Rooted in discredited pseudoscience and racist eugenics theories that claim to use facial structure and head shape to assess mental capacity and character, automated facial-recognition software uses artificial intelligence, machine learning, and other forms of modern computing to capture the details of people’s faces and compare that information to existing photo databases with the goal of identifying, verifying, categorizing, and locating people.

 While law enforcement agencies specifically use the technology to monitor perceived threats and predict criminal behavior, the capabilities of facial recognition are far more extensive.
-The software can monitor your body through a combination of biometrics (measurements of physical and behavioral characteristics), anthropometrics (measurements of body morphology), and physiometrics (measurements of bodily functions like heart rate, blood pressure, and other physical states).
+The software can monitor your body through a combination of biometrics (measurements of physical and behavioral characteristics), anthropometrics (measurements of body morphology), and physiometrics (measurements of bodily functions such as heart rate, blood pressure, and other physical states).
 America has long used science and technology to categorize and differentiate people into hierarchies that, even today, determine who is able and unable, deserving and undeserving, legitimate and criminal.
 As with the scientific racism of old, facial recognition doesn’t simply identify threats; it creates them, and as such intensifies a dangerous digital moment with a long history.

 For at least 10 years, I have been one of many racial-justice, civil-rights, and privacy advocates warning that facial-recognition and biometric technologies would be used to supercharge police abuses of power and worsen racial discrimination.
 Less than six months ago, Microsoft dismissed the idea of a moratorium.
 Amazon has at times rebuked civil-rights concerns, despite research showing that facial-recognition systems tend to misidentify people of color and women at higher rates than white people and men.
-In one study, Asian-American and Black people were up to 100 times more likely to be misidentified than white men, and Native Americans had the highest false-positive rate of all ethnicities.
+In one study, Asian American and Black people were up to 100 times more likely to be misidentified than white men, and Native Americans had the highest false-positive rate of all ethnicities.
 Microsoft had no existing facial-recognition contracts with local police departments in the United States, but claims in its own materials to be a leader in the facial-recognition industry.

 IBM has been more responsive to the call from activists, refusing to sell facial-recognition services completely, because of their potential for abuse.
 IBM’s written announcement said the company “firmly opposes” the use of facial recognition “for mass surveillance, racial profiling, violations of basic human rights and freedoms.”
 CEO Arvind Krishna also called for a national conversation over whether facial recognition should be used by law enforcement at all, and the company has established an internal AI-ethics board.
 While this stance appears driven by genuine human-rights concerns, and may be the direct result of the fact that Krishna is the company’s first CEO of color in more than 100 years, it’s important to remember that, less than a decade ago, the company was building surveillance infrastructure in the Philippines, strengthening video-monitoring capabilities that enabled human-rights violations.

-According to the Race After Technology author, Ruha Benjamin, in an era of big data, modern invasive technologies such as facial recognition and electronic monitors reproduce and supersize racial inequality, with few tangible metrics with which to measure effectiveness.
+According to the Race After Technology author, Ruha Benjamin, modern invasive technologies such as facial recognition and electronic monitors reproduce and supersize racial inequality in an era of big data, and offer few tangible metrics with which to measure effectiveness.
 These technologies are as destructive to democracy as they are discriminatory.
 The national conversation about how to end excessive, brutal, and discriminatory policing is evolving, and as it claims more victories, there is a growing belief that defunding the infrastructure of policing must also dismantle abusive digital-surveillance infrastructure.
 Prohibiting police access to facial recognition and other high-tech tools used to criminalize Black communities is required to defend Black lives in the 21st century.

 The scope of this technology and its influence on policing is staggering.
 For the past several years, facial-recognition technologies have proliferated in law enforcement like wildfire through thirsty terrain.
 Incredibly, half of all U.S. adults are already included in police facial-recognition databases, driving the kind of persistent monitoring a 2016 report from the Georgetown Law Center on Privacy and Technology called a “perpetual line-up.”
 The report also found that as many as one in four police departments across the U.S. can access facial-recognition tools, and many use them in routine criminal investigations.

-Immigration and Customs Enforcement has used facial-recognition technology to mine state databases, including the vast trove of DMV records, scanning millions of people’s photos without their knowledge or consent.
-In Maryland, a state that grants special driver’s licenses to undocumented immigrants, ICE has used facial-recognition software to scan millions of Maryland driver’s license photos without a warrant or any other form of state or court approval, an unprecedented and dangerous level of access.
+Immigration and Customs Enforcement has used facial-recognition technology to mine state databases, including the huge trove of DMV records, scanning millions of people’s photos without their knowledge or consent.
+In Maryland, a state that grants special driver’s licenses to undocumented immigrants, ICE has used facial-recognition software to scan millions of Maryland driver’s-license photos without a warrant or any other form of state or court approval, an unprecedented and dangerous level of access.
 The FBI has joined the fray, conducting 4,000 facial-recognition searches a month.
 Twenty-one states allow this access.

 Here’s another way to think about how influential this emerging technology already is.
 Clearview AI is one of the nation’s most powerful facial-recognition companies, with roots in America’s extreme political right.
 One of the primary investors in Clearview AI is Peter Thiel, an early investor in Facebook and a co-founder of the CIA-backed big-data start-up Palantir.
-Clearview AI has technology that not only allows law enforcement or private corporate subscribers like the NBA, Best Buy and Macy’s to connect faces to personal data in real time; with a terrifying innovation it can also now pair with augmented-reality glasses that could potentially identify every person they saw.
-The size of the Clearview database significantly exceeds others in use by law enforcement, with about 3 billion photographs.
-The FBI’s own database, which pulls from passport and driver’s license photos, is the second largest, with 641 million images of people’s faces.
-Clearview AI built its database by scraping billions of photos from social media platforms like Facebook and Twitter, in violation of their terms of service.
+Clearview AI has technology that not only allows law enforcement or private corporate subscribers, such as the NBA, Best Buy, and Macy’s, to connect faces to personal data in real time, but can also now pair with augmented-reality glasses in a terrifying innovation that could potentially identify every person a user sees.
+The Clearview database’s size significantly exceeds that of others in use by law enforcement, with about 3 billion photographs.
+The FBI’s own database, which pulls from passport and driver’s-license photos, is the second largest, with 641 million images of people’s faces.
+Clearview AI built its database by scraping billions of photos from social-media platforms such as Facebook and Twitter, in violation of their terms of service.
 Clearview’s database is widely available to law enforcement across the country, and its technology has been adopted by more than 600 law-enforcement agencies in the past year alone.
-In response to legal objections by some of the platforms from which it has scraped its three billion photographs, Clearview CEO Hoan Ton-That made a rather thin legal claim that the company had a First Amendment right to the data because the images were publicly available.
+In response to legal objections by some of the platforms from which it has scraped its 3 billion photos, Clearview CEO Hoan Ton-That made a rather thin legal claim that the company had a First Amendment right to the data because the images were publicly available.

 Read: What makes Tom Hanks look like Tom Hanks?

 One of the police departments that uses Clearview AI’s database is the Minneapolis Police Department.
-This is of course the department that sparked the recent uprisings; the (now fired) police officer Derek Chauvin has been charged with second-degree murder, after he pressed his knee into George Floyd's neck for nearly nine minutes.
+This is, of course, the department that sparked the recent uprisings; the (now fired) police officer Derek Chauvin has been charged with second-degree murder, after he pressed his knee into George Floyd’s neck for nearly nine minutes.
 As of February 2020, hundreds of searches had been conducted by the Minneapolis Police Department, the Hennepin County Sheriff’s Office, the St. Paul Police Department, and the Minnesota Fusion Center.

 Scary enough for you?
 Well, there’s more.

 This technology has also appeared in schools and airports, and within the devices we use every day.
 In January 2020, the Lockport City School District, in New York State, became one of the first known districts in the country to adopt facial-recognition technology on school property.
-In 2017, President Donald Trump signed an executive order to deploy the use of airport facial-recognition biometrics for all international travelers, citizen and non-citizen alike, with an opt-out option for U.S, citizens.
+In 2017, President Donald Trump signed an executive order to deploy the use of airport facial-recognition biometrics for all international travelers, citizen and noncitizen alike, allowing U.S. citizens to opt out.
 But in 2019, U.S. Customs and Border Protection sought approval and then withdrew its proposal to remove the opt-out option and subject American citizens to mandatory face scans.
-Meanwhile, companies like Facebook and Apple have integrated facial recognition into their platforms and devices to allow users to unlock phones and tag photos.
+Meanwhile, companies such as Facebook and Apple have integrated facial recognition into their platforms and devices to allow users to unlock phones and tag photos.
 The point is, facial recognition is widespread, and much of these data are extracted by a police system that Black communities, and many diverse communities across America, experience as unrestrained, violent, and racist.

 Black faces have long been considered a threat by American law enforcement.
 It’s discomforting, even dystopian, to think that when I step out of my home to exercise my constitutional right to protest, I will encounter a system that seems hell-bent on ending my life.
 My Black face can be identified, verified, and tracked without my consent or knowledge.
 While announcements by IBM, Amazon, and Microsoft generated tons of press, and ostensibly responded to the rising Black-led movement against police violence, there is still cause for grave concern.

-From Facebook and Nike to McDonald’s and Coca-Cola, brands that have faced accusations of racism are now making all kinds of public pledges to fight for Black lives.
-Though protests for Black civil rights are not a brand that can be purchased, nor a fad meant to fade with time, it is not unusual for private companies to take advantage of moments of mass awareness for their own gain.
+Including Facebook, Nike, McDonald’s, and Coca-Cola, brands that have faced accusations of racism are now making all kinds of public pledges to fight for Black lives.
+Though protests for Black civil rights are neither a brand that can be purchased nor a fad meant to fade with time, it is not unusual for private companies to take advantage of moments of mass awareness for their own gain.
 The facial-recognition industry is no different.

-Just days before Microsoft made its apparently magnanimous announcement to stop selling a technology it has never sold to local police departments in the U.S., more than 250 Microsoft employees released a poignant letter about their personal experiences with police violence and urged the company to cut its ties with police departments, which extend far beyond the facial-recognition market.
+Just days before Microsoft made its apparently magnanimous announcement to stop selling a technology it has never sold to local U.S. police departments, more than 250 Microsoft employees released a poignant letter about their personal experiences with police violence and urged the company to cut its ties with police departments, which extend far beyond the facial-recognition market.
 Microsoft claims that it won’t allow its facial-recognition technology to be used in any way that puts fundamental rights at risk, but more than a decade ago, Microsoft partnered with the NYPD to create the Domain Awareness System to form the spine of the surveillance apparatus for a city whose officers are more than five times as likely to kill Black New Yorkers as white residents.
 In an alarming move for Black activists working to defund police, Microsoft even pitched DAS as an alternative to high police salaries.
 Meanwhile, in an email, Microsoft requested that the popular Black artist Shantell Martin make a Black Lives Matter mural in Manhattan “while the protests are still relevant.”
 Clearly aware of the timing, at the height of the protests in June, the company also posted powerful quotes on Twitter about the impact of systemic racism on its Black employees—who, by the way, constitute a meager 4.4 percent of Microsoft’s global workforce, including retail and warehouse workers, and less than 3 percent of its U.S. executives, directors, and managers, according to the company’s 2019 diversity and inclusion report.
 The dissonance between the company’s stated values and actions cannot be ignored.

 Amazon has also struggled in the conflict between its rhetoric and its actions.
 The company has spent the past two years aggressively marketing Rekognition, its facial-recognition product, to hundreds of police departments and federal agencies, even updating it to add “fear detection.”
 Amazon has also heavily marketed a “smart” doorbell product called Ring that records video footage of people who come to your door and compares it to photo databases.
-Last year, Amazon claimed it had partnered with more than 200 local U.S. law-enforcement agencies to share the locations of installed Ring cameras and to promote Ring in their local communities.
+Last year, Amazon claimed that it had partnered with more than 200 local U.S. law-enforcement agencies to share the locations of installed Ring cameras and to promote Ring in their local communities.
 Privacy leaders at the Electronic Frontier Foundation have raised concerns that the technology is simply a “high-speed digital mechanism by which people can make snap judgements about who does, and who does not, belong in their neighborhood, and summon police to confront them.”
 As protests against police violence swelled, Amazon actively expanded partnerships between Ring and the police.

 Read: The doorbell that’s selling fear